+Anointing with oil is how a priest confers sacredness on a king.
 Why oil?
 Because oil, and the fragrance often mixed with it, are an offering suitable to a god.
 Jacob wakes from dreaming of heavenly angels while he was sleeping on a certain stone.
-He realizes that he is in the presence of the sacred, and he anoints the stone, thus honoring the deity of that place:
+He realizes that he is in the presence of the sacred, and he pours oil on the stone, thus honoring the deity of that place: